Facebook adds more tools to Workplace to court business customers

-SAN FRANCISCO, May 1 (Reuters) - Facebook has announced a way to plug popular business tools into the social network’s office collaboration service, called Workplace, in an effort to catch up with features in competitors such as Slack.
+SAN FRANCISCO (Reuters) - Facebook has announced a way to plug popular business tools into the social network’s office collaboration service, called Workplace, in an effort to catch up with features in competitors such as Slack.

 Facebook has long courted business customers but is mostly identified with its consumer brands, including its social network, Messenger and WhatsApp.
 Workplace collaboration is a fast-growing area but rivals including Slack and Microsoft Teams already offer third-party app integrations as a way to entice and keep customers.